ant-design/ant-design/docs/resource/download.en-US.md

 title: Download
 ---

-You can download design resources and tools about Ant Design in here.
-More design resource are still being collected.
+Please find below some of the design resources and tools about Ant Design that we consider valuable.
+More of this is still being collected.

 <div class="resource-cards">
 <a target="_blank" href="http://library.ant.design" class="resource-card">